aklump/check-pages/plugins/form/README.md

 ## _Element Present_ limitation

 The DOM element must be present in the markup and not added via AJAX, if it's not present the value cannot be determined.

+## _Element Name Attribute_ issue

+If the input element is missing the `name` attribute, strange things may happen.